microsoft/DLWorkspace/docs/deployment/knownissues/Deployment_Issue.md

        Please check if the "core" account has been added to docker group and sudo group.
        You could try to remote to the node and run a docker command, (e.g. "docker ps"), or a sudo command (e.g., "sudo parted -ls"), to see if the command works.
 The sudo command should also not prompt you for password.
 See (this)[https://askubuntu.com/questions/192050/how-to-run-sudo-command-with-no-password] if you are prompt for password.
     3. Incorrect shell.
-       When you remote to the node using "./deploy.py connect etcd/worker <num>", you should be prompt with "core@[hostname]".
+       When you remote to the node using `./deploy.py connect etcd/worker <num>`, you should be prompt with "core@[hostname]".
 If you are prompt with "$", the core account uses /bin/sh, rather than /bin/bash. /bin/sh does not set some of the environmental variable, e.g., ($HOSTNAME) needed in our script, and may cause the script to fails.
 You may want to edit "/etc/passwd", and change the shell associated with "core" account to /bin/bash.
     4. ECSDA host key issue when the cluster is deployed multiple times.
        You get a warning message:
        ```